 Part 1: Load the FAQ documents

 The parsed FAQ JSON groups documents by course.
-We flatten it into one list and keep the course name on every document so the search function can filter to the Data Engineering Zoomcamp.
+We flatten it into one list and keep the course name on every document.
+That lets the search function filter to the Data Engineering Zoomcamp.

 import requests